NBISweden/workshop-python/ht18/project.md

 All the following tasks are now related to the CTFR gene.

-In the annotation file (from the Ensembl database), that gene has the id `ENSG00000001626` on chromosome `7`.
+In the annotation file (the GTF file), that gene has the id `ENSG00000001626` on chromosome `7`.